Substance Use Myths: National Drug And Alcohol Facts Week

 Effective treatments can help clients learn to cope with addiction

-This change in brain chemistry can explain why a person may struggle with substance or alcohol use while wanting to change their behavior or seeing the impacts it has on their life.
+This change in brain chemistry can explain why a person may struggle with substance or alcohol use while wanting to change their behavior or seeing the impact it has on their life.
 However, effective treatments, such as behavioral therapy, are available to help clients navigate substance use and learn to rebuild relationships.

 Myth #5: Relapsing is failing

-The subject of relapse is important to consider during National Drug/Alcohol Facts Week.
-Relapse is often considered a part of recovery.
+The subject of relapses is important to consider during National Drug/Alcohol Facts Week.
+Relapses are often considered a part of recovery.
 Recurring symptoms can occur in many physical illnesses, and they may also occur with substance use disorders.
 A relapse of drug or alcohol use may signify a need for a change in treatment or a new symptom to address.
 Lifestyle adjustments, more frequent appointments, or further suggestions for care may be beneficial in these cases.
 Recovery may not be a linear process for everyone.
 How a relapse is handled can make a difference, and reducing shame and guilt may allow individuals to continue their treatment despite any setbacks.

 Myth #6: Scare tactics are an effective method to prevent children from using drugs and alcohol